GilaGuy/Project-Parthora/README.md

 # Project Parthora
-A multiscreen multiplayer game where players can connect together and move their own particles across each other's screens.
+A multi-screen multiplayer game where particles roam free!